pinting/oraculum/README.md

 \end{aligned}
 ```

-$\mathrm{routes}$ evaluates the transition function over the live frontier - effectively performing the subset construction one token at a time instead of tabulating it in advance. $\mathrm{expand}$ resolves the fixpoint: whenever a head reaches the end of its index, it yields its continuation $k_i$, applying it to the updated state $\mathit{ctx}_i$, spawning the next set of required indexes until nothing new appears.
+$\mathrm{routes}$ evaluates the transition function over the live frontier, performing the subset construction one token at a time instead of tabulating it in advance. $\mathrm{expand}$ resolves the fixpoint: whenever a head reaches the end of its index, it yields its continuation $k_i$, applying it to the updated state $\mathit{ctx}_i$, spawning the next set of required indexes until nothing new appears.

-For a fixed schema the reachable configurations are technically finite, so the DFA does theoretically exist.
+For a fixed schema the language is still regular, so the DFA does exist in theory.
 But with $n$ tables carrying $2^{2^n}$ boolean functions, plus alias resolutions and join graphs, it is strictly unbuildable, so the determinization stays lazy.

 ```
 NOTE: The layers that meet at a head